qaa-demo/cucumber-selenium-js/INTRO.md

      Then('I should be redirected to the secure area', async function () {
-         const content = await driver.findElement(By.id('flash')).getText(); // Get the text of the flash message expect(content).to.contain('You logged into a secure area!'); // Assert that the message contains expected text });
+         const content = await driver.findElement(By.id('flash')).getText(); // Get the text of the flash message expect(content).to.contain('You logged into a secure area!'); // Assert that the message contains expected text await driver.quit(); // Close the browser
+     });
      ```

 **Run your test**:
+In terminal run the folowing command:

    ```bash
    npx cucumber-js
    ```